jupytercon/jupytercon2025-developingextensions/04-materials/01-exploring-extensions.md

 It's not just an interface for working with Notebooks.
-The Notebook interface has been around since 2011, and in 2018, JupyterLab was introduced to provide a more comprehensive environment, like an operating system, for interactive computation.
+The Notebook interface has been around since 2011, and in 2018, JupyterLab was introduced as an extensible IDE (Integrated Development Environment) for interactive computation.

 ## [The JupyterLab interface](https://jupyterlab.readthedocs.io/en/latest/user/interface.html)